-See "Payments from Investment Managers" and "Payments from Mutual Funds" in Item 6.B above.
+See "Payments from Managers" in Item 6.B above.

 Our Professional Alliance Group program allows certain unaffiliated third parties to refer clients to MSSB.
 If the client invests in an investment advisory program, we pay the third party an ongoing referral fee (generally about 25% of the portion of the client fee that we would otherwise allocate to the Financial Advisor).
 We may pay a fee greater or less than 25% depending on the facts and circumstances of the relationship.